Stumbleupon Now Using Captcha for Reviews

 Help?

-18. Anne-Marie Says:
+18. Anne-Marie said:

 Saw this today and at first thought I was on another social bookmarking site.
 It was inevitable and hopefully will improve quality and spamming.
 Just par for the course.

-19. James Says:
+19. James said:

 I have a lot of trouble with getting the captcha text right, though it seems to be implemented in different ways: the version you have above, delicious York, is easy to read.